 We know life outside the classroom is often just as significant for our students as time spent within the classroom.
-We’re finding creative ways, through both virtual and in-person opportunities, to keep students connected to one another and our entire Huskie family this fall.
-Through thoughtful planning involving faculty, staff, students and alumni, we’ve built a comprehensive student life and engagement plan that takes into consideration the health, safety and well-being of our students.
-Even with today’s physical distancing limitations, we are committed to providing opportunities for students to get involved in our Huskie community and have fun.
+We’re finding creative ways, through both virtual and in-person opportunities, to keep students connected to one another and our entire Huskie family this year.
+Be sure to check out the latest communications to our student organizations, fraternity and sorority communities, and other involved students.

 Our more than 40 fraternities and sororities, some with off-campus housing, offer their members personal and professional growth, development and education.
-Although we are deferring formal recruitment activities to the Spring 2021 semester, we’ll continue to support and advocate for our Greek Letter organizations.
+Virtual Formalized recruitment for our chapters will happen in spring 2021.

-The monthly presidents’ meetings will be held virtually through Microsoft Teams and resources to help chapters plan activities will be provided, and will include guidance for conducting new virtual activities, as well as supporting healthy behaviors.
+The monthly presidents’ meetings will be held virtually through Microsoft Teams and resources to help chapters plan activities will be provided, including guidance for conducting new virtual activities, as well as supporting healthy behaviors.